 Once your building consent application has been accepted, it will be given a unique (ABA) number and entered into our processing system.
 You should quote this number whenever you contact Council about your application.
 The number will be linked to other records for the property.
 Building officers will evaluate your building consent application to ensure it meets the Building Act and Building Regulations requirements.

-Council is legally required to process your application within 20 working days.
+Council is legally required to process your building consent application within 20 working days.
+If your building consent has a National Multiple use approval (MultiProof) certificate it must be processed in 10 working days.
 Working days exclude weekends, statutory holidays and the period from 20 December to 10 January inclusive.

 Even if your consent is suspended by the building department it will continue to be processed by other Council departments involved in the process.
 This may result in separate requests for further information from those departments.

-Some applications will be sent to Fire and Emergency New Zealand if they meet the criteria outlined in the New Zealand Gazette, No. 49 3 May 2012 (see page 1406).
+Some applications will be sent to Fire and Emergency New Zealand if they meet the criteria outlined in the New Zealand Gazette notice number 2012-go2694 New Zealand Gazette, No. 49 3 May 2012 (see page 1406).